-- A reach school is a college or university where the student’s academic performance falls short of the academic performance of the school’s typical freshman class.
-A student is unlikely to be admitted to a reach school.
-A reach school is a college where the student’s test scores are below the 25th percentile of test scores for students admitted by the college.
+- Reach School: This refers to a college or university where the student's academic performance falls short of the school's typical freshman class.
+Admission to a reach school is unlikely when the student's test scores are below the 25th percentile of test scores for students admitted by the college.

 These definitions are illustrated by this graphic: